gohugoio/hugo/content/templates/taxonomy-templates.md

 </ul>
 ```

-If you want to list taxonomies inline, you will have to take care of optional plural ending in the title (if multiple taxonomies), as well as commas.
+If you want to list taxonomies inline, you will have to take care of optional plural endings in the title (if multiple taxonomies), as well as commas.
 Let's say we have a taxonomy "directors" such as `directors: [ "Joel Coen", "Ethan Coen" ]` in the TOML-format front matter.

 To list such taxonomies, use the following:

-### Example
+### Example: Comma-delimit Tags in a Single Page Template

 ```html
 {{ if .Params.directors }}